mateuszjurewicz/notes_public/notes/English Vocabulary.md

 stop, cease (nautical term, shouted out when a sailor was meant to stop doing sth).
 - `bated breath`
 held breath (signifiying anticipation)
+- `belfry`
+a bell tower, especially one attached to a building.
 - `Bian Lian`
 the quick-face-mask-change art popular in Sichuan operas.
 - `(false) bill of goods`